mihirparadkar/GraphGLRM.jl/README.md

 Graph Regularized Low Rank Models (http://github.com/madeleineudellLowRankModels.jl) Allows for the specification of graphs representing relation between different examples or features.
-This uses the graph-Laplacian matrix to regularize the thin factor, the wide factor, or both, with any single-dimensional loss function (i.e. QuadLoss() for euclidean distance, L1Loss() for absolute distance, HingeLoss() or LogisticLoss() for binary classification).
+This uses the graph-Laplacian matrix to regularize the thin factor, the wide factor, or both, with any loss function.
 Additionally, the other supported regularizers are QuadReg() (Quadratic Regularization), OneReg() (Absolute-value regularization), NonNegConstraint(), and NonNegOneReg()

 This package also provides closed-form solutions to particular low-rank models, where the loss